AIM-Android/AdvAndroidUtilsDemo/doc/AdvAndroidUtils sdk document.md

 ##### ActivityNotForegroundException:

 ```
-Exception will be thrown when activity isn't foreground.
+public class ActivityNotForegroundException extends Exception
 ```

-Throw when activity isn't foreground.
+Exception will be thrown when activity isn't foreground.

 Constructor: